yunaChuang/9103_groupfinal/Yuna/README_yuna.md

 |-------------------|------------|
 | Yuan-Yuan Chuang  | ychu0126   |

+## Overview
+In my personal work's default mode, the visuals are calming, evoking a dreamy, meditative state as we want to present in our group major idea.
+However, holding down the mouse shifts the experience dramatically to "dark mode."
+The background turns black and an electronic "alien" sound plays.
+Here, the dove takes on a more unsettling, nightmare-like presence, as if watching you with the pop up eye.

 ## How to Interact

 1. **Click** anywhere on the canvas to start the music.